Peter Breggin: Career and distinctions

-In the 1970s Breggin started campaigning against lobotomy and psychosurgery in the western world.
-Over two decades he worked against what he called a "eugenic federal project at the nation's inner city children".
-He practiced psychiatry in Washington, DC and Bethesda, Maryland for nearly thirty-five years.
+Breggin practiced psychiatry in Washington, DC and Bethesda, Maryland for nearly thirty-five years.

 In 1972, he founded the Center for the Study of Psychiatry, which was known as the International Center for the Study of Psychiatry and Psychology until 2011, when it was renamed the International Society for Ethical Psychology and Psychiatry.
 In 1979 "Electroshock: Its Brain-Disabling Effects" was published.
-This was the first medical book that dealt with a critical analysis of this method of treatment as inhuman.

 Breggin is a life member of the American Psychiatric Association and an editor for several scientific journals.
 His opinions have been portrayed both favorably and unfavorably in the media, including Time magazine and The New York Times.
 He has appeared as a guest on shows including Oprah, 60 Minutes, 20/20, and Good Morning America.

 Breggin was invited many times "to testify before federal agencies and the U.S. Congress, and he has been an expert on psychiatry drug adverse effects for the Federal Aviation Agency (FAA).
 He has also testified many times at FDA hearings".

 He later ran The Center for the Study of Empathic Therapy, Education and Living, a 501(c) organization.

 In 2002 he moved to Ithaca.
 In 2010, he and his wife Ginger formed a new organization devoted to speaking out against "the hazards of contemporary biological psychiatry" and promoting more "caring and empathic approaches to personal conflict and suffering".
 A documentary about his life, "The Conscience of Psychiatry", was released in 2009.